AhmedEl-Gohary/debt-simplifier-cli/README.md

 g++ -std=c++20 debt-simplifier-cli/src/*.cpp -o main
 ```

-The simplifier takes either 1 or 2 arguments, the original ledger file and an output file for the simplified ledger.
+The simplifier takes either 1 or 2 arguments, the original ledger file and an optional output file for the simplified ledger.
 Note that if the second argument is not given the simplified ledger will be written to the standard output.

 Ledger file format